Non-negative matrix factorization algorithms generally improve topic model fits: Poisson NMF algorithms

-See Appendix \ref{sec:corollary-proof} for a proof.
-See also Appendix \ref{sec:corollary-map} for a generalization of this corollary to {\em maximum a posteriori} estimation with Gamma priors on ${\bf F}$ or Dirichlet priors on ${\bf F}^{\star}$, and with uniform priors on ${\bf L}$ or ${\bf L}^{\star}$.
+In short, Lemma \ref{lemma:pnmf-plsi-equivalence} tells us that Poisson NMF and the multinomial topic model are Poisson and multinomial formulations of the same matrix factorization method.
+In particular, their shared ability to recover a decomposition into ``parts'' or ``topics'' is suggested by these formal connections.

+Although Poisson NMF and the multinomial topic model achieve similar ends, the two methods still possess different advantages: Poisson NMF has an advantage in computation because it avoids the sum-to-one constraints, whereas the multinomial topic model has the advantage in interpretation because the parameters $f_{jk}, l_{ik}$ can be compared across topics $k$ whereas the Poisson NMF parameters $h_{ik}, w_{jk}$ cannot due to the undetermined column-scaling ${\bm u}$.
+Therefore, by switching between the two models, we can have the advantages of both.

-\section{POISSON NMF ALGORITHMS}
+\section{Poisson NMF algorithms}

-Corollary \ref{cor:mle} implies that {\em any algorithm for ML estimation in Poisson NMF is also an algorithm for ML estimation in the multinomial topic model.} For a given $K$, fitting the Poisson NMF model involves solving the following optimization problem:
+Corollary \ref{cor:mle} implies that {\em any algorithm for maximum-likelihood estimation in Poisson NMF is also an algorithm for maximum-likelihood estimation in the multinomial topic model.} (This also means that the NP-hardness \citealt{arora-2012, vavasis-2010} of the two problems is related.)
+Fitting the Poisson NMF model involves solving \eqref{eq:poisson-nmf-problem}, which we restate here in a slightly different way:

-where ${\bm l}_i, {\bm f}_j$ are column vectors containing the $i$th row of $\L$ and the $j$th row of $\F$, respectively.
-The loss function $\ell(\L, \F)$ is equal to $-\log p_{\sf PNMF}({\bf X} \mid {\bf L}, {\bf F})$ after removing terms that do not depend on $\L$ or $\F$.
-This loss function can also be derived as a divergence measure \citep{cichocki-2011, dhillon-2005, fevotte-2011}.
-Since $\ell(\L, \F)$ is not convex when $K \geq 2$, we seek only to find a local minimum.
-(The special case of $K = 1$ has a closed-form solution, but only factorizations with $K \geq 2$ yield topic model fits.)

-A key motivation for our proposed strategy is that the Poisson NMF optimization problem \eqref{eq:problem} is simpler than the usual formulation for multinomial topic models because it lacks the sum-to-one constraints \eqref{eq:sum_to_one}.
-However, not all approaches to \eqref{eq:problem} exploit this benefit.
-Indeed, the traditional way to solve \eqref{eq:problem}---the ``multiplicative updates'' of \cite{lee-seung-1999}---is equivalent to EM \citep{cemgil-2009}, and is closely related to the EM-like algorithms traditionally used to fit topic models.
-In contrast, other recently developed algorithms for solving \eqref{eq:problem} based on co-ordinate descent (CD) do not have an existing counterpart in the topic model literature (CD cannot obviously deal with the sum-to-one constraints).
-These CD algorithms can greatly outperform EM-based methods for NMF \citep{hien-2020}, and here we argue that they should also be the approach of choice for fitting topic models.